-The purpose of the subnet mask is to get more network addresses.
-An IP device in a network must own its IP address, composed of Network address and Host address, otherwise communication with other devices cannot be made.
+The purpose of the subnet mask is to retrieve more network addresses.
+An IP device in a network must own its IP address, composed of network address and host address; otherwise communication with other devices cannot be made.
 The network classes A, B, and C are all too large to fit for almost all networks, so the subnet mask is introduced to solve this problem.
-Subnet mask uses some bits from host address and makes an IP address look at the Network address, Subnet mask number and host address.
+A subnet mask uses some bits from the host address and makes an IP address look at the network address, subnet mask number and host address.
 It is shown in the following figure.
 This reduces the total of IP numbers that a network is able to support by the power of 2.